iagoleal/iagoleal.github.io/content/posts/shower-thoughts-averages.md

 but I never had a good intuition for it.
-In fact, I always thought that its importance was purely operational: the average is easy to calculate, has plenty of applications and there is a lot of powerful theorems related to it.
+In fact, I always thought that its importance was purely operational: the average is easy to calculate, has plenty of applications and there are a lot of powerful theorems related to it.

 Nevertheless this all changed earlier this year.
 I was taking a shower[^shower-why], not even thinking about math when I was suddenly struck by a bliss of clarity:
-_the average minimizes the square error_---I said to myself.
+_the average minimizes the squared error_---I said to myself.
 This seemly simple statement is present (normally as an exercise) in practically any introductory probability book but I had never realized that it implies so much!